jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 - Back and forth drama - Cinderella, stepmother, and and their respective allies, battle to control evening ware, invitations, attic keys, glass slippers, and other levers of power.
 - New reality - The winner, Cinderella, marries her prince charming and becomes a princess.

-Notice that how a person uses a lever of power reveals their true philosophy.
-For example, even though the stepmother says she cares for Cinderella, when she rips Cinderella's gown, locks her in the attic, and destroys the slipper, she's using tools to alter the world, letting us see the philosophy of oppression in her heart.
+Notice the dynamic of the ruling philosophy.
+It has a public and hidden face.
+For example, when the stepmother rips Cinderella's gown, locks her in the attic, and destroys the slipper, she's using tools to alter the world in a consistent way, letting us see the philosophy of oppression in her heart.

+Yet, the stepmother would likely not admit her abuse.
+She'd tell outsiders, and likely even herself, that Cinderella is loved and well cared for.
+If asked why her stepdaughter is working so hard, or absent from the ball, she'd say something like Cinderella is spoiled or acting up, and needs to be taught a lesson.

+The lesson is ruling philosophy's are two faced.
+An antagonists can believe one thing and proclaim it to the world, but the effect a person's tools have says what's truly in our hearts.
+Our actions determine our fate, not our wishes or ideologies.

 To showcase how tools determine one's philosophy, think of Cinderella locked inside the dusty and cramped attic.
 The Prince's men are looking for her and if she can try on the slipper, her horrible life will change forever.
 So, what if her friends failed getting the key to her prison but did get her a match?